ComputeCanada/wheels_builder/tensorflow/build_2.5_README.md

-These are the steps I (Carl Lemaire) followed to build TF 2.5.
+This documents how I built TF 2.5.

+Author: Carl Lemaire

 ## Script